 Y-DNA testing examines only the genetic information in the Y-chromosome, which is only found in males.
 It also does not change quickly, so like mtDNA, Y-DNA testing is good for proving relationship to a common ancestor or checking relationship with another individual, but it only works along the male or paternal line.
 This also means that only men can do a Y-DNA test, although women could ask a close male relative to take the Y-DNA test and then share the results.

-The price of the DNA test varies between different companies as well as depending on the type of test you take. mtDNA tests are the most expensive type of DNA testing, while the cheapest dna test kit are probably autosomal DNA test, while Y-DNA tests come in somewhere between the 2.
+The price of the DNA test varies between different companies as well as depending on the type of test you take. mtDNA tests are the most expensive type of DNA testing, while the cheapest DNA test kits are probably autosomal DNA test.
+Y-DNA tests come in somewhere between the 2.
 Although the tests are more or less the same, there’s a huge fluctuation in price between different companies, so compare prices before you buy.
 Some companies, like LivingDNA, offer a package of all 3 tests for a discount.